 Little tourists come here, and there are no residential neighborhoods in the area, which means it gets little attention even in the summer months.
-It is a wide (half-mile or so) beach with pebbly sand and easy sea entry.
+It is a comprehensive (half-mile or so) beach with pebbly sand and easy sea entry.
 Come with the whole family and enjoy a day in the sun – there’s even a small playground for the kids.
 If you get hungry, Kod Zoffa (located at the end of the beach) is very good!

 Spend A Day Splashing Away At Aquapark Budva